luckymrwang/dynamo/deploy/inference-gateway/epp-aware/README.md

 # Installing Inference Gateway with Dynamo (Experimental)

-This is an experimental setup that treats each Dynamo deployment as a black box and routes traffic randomly among the deployments.
+This is an experimental setup that uses a custom Dynamo EPP as a router and routes traffic  according to its decision.

+TODO

 This guide provides instructions for setting up the Inference Gateway with Dynamo for managing and routing inference requests.